-By the time Wells published The Shape of Things to Come in 1933, eight of his novels had been turned into films; a further two films were to be release that year, including James Whale's classic, The Invisible Man.
-Wells' impressive record and world reputation subsequently gave him effective control over Things to Come, initially titled Whither Mankind?.
-In Things to Come Wells attempts the culmination of his considerable fiction and non-fiction output, combining favourite themes of scientific humanism and social evolution in his final speculative vision of the future.
+By the time Wells published The Shape of Things to Come in 1933, eight of his novels (not all science fiction) had been turned into films; a further two films were to be released that year, including James Whale's classic, The Invisible Man.
+Wells' impressive record and world reputation subsequently gave him effective control over Things to Come, initially titled Whither Mankind?
+In Things to Come, Wells attempts a culmination of his considerable fiction and non-fiction output, combining favourite themes of scientific humanism and social evolution in his final speculative vision of the future.
 However, the result is a haughty morality tale, in which a confusing liberal fascism appears to rub shoulders with communist eugenics to produce a future where people say far too much, far too grandly.
-In Wells' 2036 utopia the leaders equate progress with science, whilst artists are scorned for their 'regressive' yearnings for a simpler world.
+In Wells' 2036 utopia the leaders equate progress with science, while artists are scorned for their 'regressive' yearnings for a simpler world.

-However, Things to Come remains one of the greatest visual achievements in science fiction cinema.
+Things to Come remains, however, one of the greatest visual achievements in science fiction cinema.

 UK; London Film Productions; 100 minutes; UK cert.
 PG; B&W

 Producer: Alexander Korda; Writers: H.G.
-Wells (with Lajos Biró); Cinematography: Georges Périnal; Editors: Charles Chrichton & Francis D. Lyon; Art Direction: Vincent Korda; Special Effects: Ned Mann; Muis.: Arthur Bliss.
+Wells (with Lajos Biró); Cinematography: Georges Périnal; Editors: Charles Chrichton & Francis D. Lyon; Art Direction: Vincent Korda; Special Effects: Ned Mann; Music.: Arthur Bliss.

 Cast.
 John/Oswald Cabal: Raymond Massey; Pippa/Raymond Passworthy: The Boss: Ralph Richardson; Roxana/Rowena: Margaretta Scott; Theotocopulos: Cedric Hardwicke.

 Things to Come by Chritopher Frayling, 1995, London: BFI (Classics).